Snowshoeing the Blueberry Trail in Whistler

 The trail continues through the forest and several more beautiful viewpoints just off the trail to your left.
 Finally the trail descends and ends at Crabapple Drive.
 If you are doing a circle route from Whistler Village you just have to follow Crabapple Dr for almost 1 kilometre and you will cross the Valley Trail just before Lorimer Rd.

 Parking for Blueberry Park is located at both ends of the Blueberry Trail.
-Currently there is no indication for where to park at either end of the trail.
-At the Whistler Cay end of the trail parking can be found halfway down Crabapple Drive, across from the small trailhead sign(see map above).
-Park at the edge of the road and take a look for no parking signs as parking rules change by the season.
+There are small trailhead signs at each end but no indication of where to park at either end of the trail.
+At the Whistler Cay end of the trail, parking can be found halfway down Crabapple Drive.
+Park at the edge of the road across from the trailhead sign.
+Be sure to take a look for no parking signs as parking rules change by the season.
 The south end of Blueberry Park is a bit better organized and you can park at the edge of the road at the end of St Anton Way just a few metres from the visible trailhead and Blueberry Park sign.
 This side of the park is also just steps from the three beautiful piers on the lake and for the most part, the nicer side of the trail.
 Another parking option is to leave your car in Whistler Village and walk, run or bike the beautiful 5.8 kilometre circle route shown on the map below.
 If you bike, however, keep in mind that you may have to walk a couple sections on the Blueberry Trail as some parts are very steep, rocky and with tree roots everywhere.
 Also, expect to find snow on the trail December to April every year, but it remains walkable if you don't mind a little snow.

 Blueberry Park is possibly the most dog friendly park in Whistler.
 It is wild, remote feeling and has a deep forest to run through and three piers on Alta Lake your dog will love to jump off.
 With other Whistler parks such as Rainbow and Alpha, that have specific areas within them that are dog friendly, at Blueberry the whole place is dog friendly.
 Dogs are not welcome in the nearby Rainbow Lake trail as well as all of Garibaldi Park, so finding a hiking trail in Whistler to go with your dog can be annoyingly restrictive.
 For a list of dog friendly hiking in Whistler that includes the Sea to Sky Trail, Train Wreck, Nairn Falls, Ancient Cedars and many more try here..